thomasabishop/eolas/Logic/Propositional_logic/Truth-functional_connectives.md

 F	F	F									F
 ```

-Let's walk through each case where S stands for the overall sentence.
+Let's walk through each case where S stands for the overall proposition.

 1. S is false if Socrates was a philosopher, a drinker and a politician.
 1. **S is true if Socrates was a philosopher, a drinker but not a politician.**